 Now a permanent fixture in the Australian dark fiction scene, the last few years have seen Western Australian author Daniel I Russell build an impressive bibliography to put him at the very forefront of the community.
 With the publication of Critique from Dark Continents as part of their Tales of Darkness and Dismay series, he has not only cemented his innovative reputation but moved even further ahead of the rest of the field.

 Besides the pertinent themes here, Critique offers us a beautiful insight into the myriad world of food and those who partake of it seriously as a craft.
-Slowly, Sandy Devanche is led on an odyssey of torture and redemption that will see him partake of ingredients not befitted in the menus of even non Western cosmologies.
-There is unconventional sexuality, addiction, secrets – and even a smattering of mythology … all the ingredients befitting a healthy horror tale.
+Slowly, Sandy Devanche is led on an odyssey of torture and redemption where he will partake of ingredients not befitted in the menus of even non-Western cosmologies.
+There is unconventional sex, addiction, secrets – and even a smattering of mythology … all the ingredients befitting a healthy horror tale.

-Above all, the story here is just plain fun.
+Above all, the story on show is just plain fun.
 All too often as an avid reader of dark fiction I’ve found myself dealing with stories that are entertaining but ultimately sub-par.
 But Critique, like a good song or memorable meal, has just the right hook to keep you glued from beginning to end.
-The only minor quibble this reviewer has is perhaps a prolonged word count with the climax that could have been shaved subtly.
+The only minor quibble I have is perhaps a prolonged word count with the climax that could have been shaved subtly.

-Here, Daniel I Russell has stepped out of his comfort zone and written a tale where he surpasses all his pervious work.
-One can only hope the future holds such serious promise for this talented writer.
+Here, Russell has stepped out of his comfort zone and written a tale where he surpasses all his previous work.
+One can only hope the future holds such serious promise for this burgeoning writer ...